 Andrew Gordon (BA, MA, PhD) is Senior Lecturer in sixteenth- and seventeenth-century literature.
 He is Co-Director of Aberdeen's interdisciplinary Centre for Early Modern Studies.
 He is currently Director of Postgraduate Research in the School of Language, Literature, Music and Visual Culture.

-He has published widely in areas such as the literature and culture of early modern London, practices of letter-writing, and textual transmission in both manuscript and print.
+He has published widely on the literature and culture of early modern London, on letter-writing, on textual transmission in both manuscript and print, and other areas.
 He is the author of Writing Early Modern London: Memory, Text and Community (Palgrave, 2013) as well as various collections including Cultures of Correspondence in Early Modern Britain (U Penn, 2016) and Women and Epistolary Agency in Early Modern Culture, 1450-1690 (Routledge, 2016), (co-ed w.
 J. Daybell), and The Arts of Remembrance in Early Modern England (Ashgate, 2013) (co-ed w.
 T. Rist).
 He also directed The Correspondence of Robert Beale (1541-1601) funded by a Hunter-Caldwell award.

 Collaborating with Aberdeen Performing Arts and the director Alasdair Hunter, he has developed a project that combines creative practice and academic research.
 The project uses an investigation of the theatrical culture of early modern Aberdeen (including archival records of touring companies in the city), as a platform for exploring the experiences of migration and accommodation in the modern day city.
 It has resulted in several performance events including, most recently, What Country Friends Is This?, a work structured around the visit of a touring company that incorporated the experiences of members of the city's Polish community.
 This production featured as part of the Silver City Stories festival in July 2017.